 I have removed the section of the account pertaining to bankruptcy, and I apologize for its initial inclusion.

-VerBruggen was apparently more upset about the previous editor usurping his authority than about shirking his duties as an editor.
-When I asked for the name of his advisor at Medill and pointed out that contributor and “self-confessed eccentric” Willow Arune claims to be an international fugitive charged in a multimillion dollar forgery, VerBruggen started getting a little snippy:
+VerBruggen was apparently more upset about the previous editor usurping VerBruggen’s authority than about shirking all duty as an editor.
+When I asked for the name of the publication’s advisor at Medill and pointed out that contributor and “self-confessed eccentric” Willow Arune claims to be an international fugitive charged in a multimillion dollar forgery, VerBruggen started getting a little snippy:

 Anything you want to resolve, you will discuss directly with me.